Degree Plans - Diagnostic Medical Sonography - Diagnostic Medical Sonography Advanced Technical Certificate

 Admission requirements include an information session, satisfactory scores on pre-entrance assessment testing, rank ordering by grade point, interviews and recommendation letters, and completion of all requirements for admission as a full-time student to the college.
 Contact the Assessment Center at El Centro College to sign up for the assessment test and Health Occupations Admissions to receive and information packet.

-Certificate applicants must complete the two common-learning courses below and must have documented completion of coursework in anatomy, physiology, pharmacology, and pathophysiology prior to application to the program.
+Certificate applicants must complete the three common-learning courses below and must have documented completion of coursework through Prior Learning Assessments in anatomy, physiology, pharmacology, and pathophysiology or an Associate's degree in a related field through an accredited program and current credentials prior to application to the program.

-NOTE: The student must be accepted into the Diagnostic Medical Sonography Program before progressing to the courses below.
+NOTE: The Specialized Imaging Core Curriculum must be completed, and the student must be accepted to the Diagnostic Medical Sonography Program before progressing to the DMSO/DSVT courses below.

 NOTE: Students enrolling in this program who plan to transfer to a four year institution should consult an advisor or counselor regarding transfer requirements and the transferability of these courses to the four year institution of their choice.